 Hjalmarsson went on become an extremely reliable and dependable shutdown defenseman for many more years with the Blackhawks.
 He earned a reputation of being a warrior on the ice, willing to sacrifice his body to stop the puck at all costs.
 And although getting hit by a flying rubber mallet can be incredibly painful, this guy rarely missed a shift.

 Unfortunately, Hjalmarsson was a salary cap casualty after the 2016-17 season.
 He was traded to the Arizona Coyotes where he still plays, and stops pucks, today.

 Each of these seven core players was integral to the success of the Blackhawks, and a part of winning three championships in six years.
 While some are still playing, others have moved on.
-But we will always remember them for their legacy, which started 10 years ago with the 2010 Stanley Cup win.
+But we will always remember them for their legacy, which started in June 2010 with the Stanley Cup win.

 All statistics courtesy of Hockey-Reference.com